leonjza/leonjza.github.io/content/post/2016-10-02-reverse-engineering-static-key-remotes-with-gnuradio-and-rfcat.markdown

 If you look closely at the above image, you would notice that the second half of the pulse is divided up into equal length sections that are of similar size as that of the smallest pulse.
 This size can be seen as the [clock signal](https://en.wikipedia.org/wiki/Clock_signal).

-The distance of a high pulse followed by a low pulse (relative to the clock signal) signify the bits that is being transferred.
+The distance of a high pulse followed by a low pulse (relative to the clock signal) signifies the bits that is being transferred.
 This is actually also known as [Pulse-width Modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation#Telecommunications).
 Applying this logic (as shown in the screenshot where the bits are filled in) to the waveform, we can deduce that the Pulse-width Modulation key (without the prefix of the 35 `1`'s and the `0`) is:

 ```
 # PWM Key version of 111001101101